At the FRONT

 (2) Behrendt, Karl Philipp: Die Kriegschirurgie von 1939-1945 aus der Sicht der beratenden Chirurgen des deutschen Heeres im Zweiten Weltkrieg.
 Dissertation.
 Institut für Geschichte der Medizin der Albert-Ludwigs-Universität.
 Freiburg/Br.
 2003.
 S. 123 ff.

-In February 1944, Clemens was transferred to France to the 84th Infantry Division, which was deployed on the French Channel coast.
+In February 1944, Clemens was transferred to France to the 84th Infantry Division.

 After the Allies had broken through the German front at Avranches in Normandy in July 1944, the 84th Infantry Division was deployed at this breakthrough point.